humanbydefinition/p5.asciify/README.md

 >
 > Essentially, besides importing `p5.asciify`, you need to initially pass the `p5` instance to the library using `p5asciify.instance(sketch)` before preload/setup.

 # Usage
 Check out the [`Usage`](https://github.com/humanbydefinition/p5.asciify/wiki/02_Usage) section in the [`Wiki`](https://github.com/humanbydefinition/p5.asciify/wiki) to learn how to customize the ASCII conversion and apply various effects to your sketches!
 You'll find step-by-step instructions and examples on how to effectively use `p5.asciify` in your projects.

 ## Contributing
 Contributions are welcome!
-To ensure consistency and avoid unexpected changes, please follow our [Contributing Guidelines](https://github.com/humanbydefinition/p5.asciify/wiki/04_Contributing) before submitting issues or pull requests.
+To ensure consistency, please follow our [Contributing Guidelines](https://github.com/humanbydefinition/p5.asciify/wiki/04_Contributing) before submitting issues or pull requests.

 ## License
 This project is licensed under the MIT License.
 See the [`LICENSE`](https://github.com/humanbydefinition/p5.asciify/blob/main/LICENSE) file for more details.